 Table of Contents

-Eligible family members that can be paid as caregivers include siblings, the adult children and other relatives but not the care recipient's spouse, parent of minors or legal guardian.
+Eligible family members that can be paid as caregivers include siblings, the adult children, and other relatives, but not the care recipient's spouse, parent of minors, or legal guardian.
 It is unclear whether ex-spouses can be paid as caregivers.

 Persons unsure of their financial eligibility should consult with a MassHealth planning expert.
 Any planning must be done prior to applying.
 Read more.

 The Caregiver Homes / Adult Foster Care Program is available in all counties in the state.
 Interested individuals can learn more about the program and apply by calling the Mass AgeLine at 1-800-243-4636 or contact their local Aging Services Access Point.
-While sometime there are long waiting times on the Mass AgeLine, one can leave a voice mail and have their call returned a by staff member.
+While sometimes there are long waiting times on the Mass AgeLine, one can leave a voice mail and have their call returned a by staff member.

 Detailed PDFs about the program are available for download from at this link.